16/8 meal plan for weight loss

 Practical takeaway: estimate maintenance with the Mifflin-St Jeor equation, choose an 8-hour eating window aligned with daytime (common options 10:00–18:00 or 12:00–20:00), and set a 300–500 kcal/day deficit while keeping protein adequate for preservation of lean mass (a practical target is about 1.2–1.6 g/kg body weight).
 Pairing the plan with 2–4 weekly strength sessions preserves muscle and supports metabolic rate.
 Batch-cook portioned meals and stock simple staples such as lean protein, eggs, legumes, vegetables, whole grains, olive oil, and fruit to simplify compliance.
 This page provides a structured, step-by-step 7-day framework.

-Create a ChatGPT article prompt for 16/8 meal plan for weight loss
+Open a ChatGPT article prompt workflow for 16/8 meal plan for weight loss

-Build an AI article outline and research brief for 16/8 meal plan for weight loss
+Review an article outline and research brief for 16/8 meal plan for weight loss

-ChatGPT prompts to plan and outline 16/8 meal plan for weight loss
+Plan the 16/8 meal plan for weight loss article

 Use these prompts to shape the angle, search intent, structure, and supporting research before drafting the article.

-AI prompts to write the full 16/8 meal plan for weight loss article
+Write the 16/8 meal plan for weight loss draft with AI

 These prompts handle the body copy, evidence framing, FAQ coverage, and the final draft for the target query.